Asset Divisions After a Divorce in Rhode Island

 - The amount of income each spouse is in possession of, and the sources of income they independently have to rely on

 - The current occupation and future employability of each spouse

 - The contribution that each spouse made to the accumulation, preservation, and appreciation of any assets that were acquired during the marriage

 - The need of the custodial parent to retain possession of a marital home or other household property in order to protect or preserve the best interests of the child

 - The behavior of either party to devalue of dissipating any assets in advance of the divorce

 After considering each one of these factors, as well as the arguments of an asset division attorney representing one or both spouses, the court will make a ruling on how assets will be divided up.
 The impact of this decision cannot be overstated.
 Things could swing deeply into your favor, or leave you with far fewer means than you are accustomed to living with.
 If you are unwilling to gamble, the smart strategy is to work with an asset division attorney.

 In short, you hire an asset division attorney to provide you with the help you need when it matters most.
-Whether you plan to aggressively pursue assets, or reach an equitable and harmonious settlement, an asset division attorney can guide your efforts towards the outcome you desire.
+Whether you plan to aggressively pursue assets or reach an equitable and harmonious settlement, an asset division attorney can guide your efforts toward the outcome you desire.